johnbumgarner/synonyms_discovery_aggregation/README.md

     ['mother-in-law', 'female parent', 'supermom', 'mum', 'parent', 'mom', 'momma', 'para I', 'mama', 'mummy', 'quadripara', 'mommy', 'quintipara', 'ma', 'puerpera', 'surrogate mother', 'mater', 'primipara', 'mammy', 'mamma']

 Note the word "mum" is included in the synonyms for "mother".
-Whereas the synonyms for the word "mum" does not include the word "mother."
+Whereas the synonyms for the word "mum" do not include the word "mother."

     synonym = dictionary.synonym('mum')